-This tool allows an admin to test the cables connected to ports on the switch.
-In the top box, enter a port number, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
-If there is a cable plugged into the port(s), this test will determine the link speed, cable length, and twisted pair status of cable(s) connected.
+This tool allows an admin to test the wire connected to ports on the switch.
+In the box, enter a port number, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
+If there is a cable plugged into the port(s), this test will determine the link speed/duplex, cable length, and twisted pair status of cable(s) connected.
 This test can be a quick way to determine if a faulty cable needs to be replaced, therefore narrowing down possible causes of a network issue.

 For more detailed information on his test, please refer to the following KB article - Using the Cable test Live Tool

 This tool allows an admin to quickly disable and re-enable a switch port, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
 PoE powered devices will be temporarily powered down.
 This can be useful to remotely reboot a connected PoE powered device such as a VoIP phone, or an Access Point.